hochenyue23/Class-Scheduling-System/README.txt

-This project contains our work on a music class scheduling system done on PHP and MYSQL using XAMPP AND PHPMYADMIN
+This project contains my work on a music class scheduling system done on PHP and MYSQL using XAMPP AND PHPMYADMIN

 STEPS TO RUN:-